johnnymatthews/learning-aion/3-vote-with-aion/README.md

 #### JavaScript - Admin

 As mentioned before, we have two JavaScript files: `web3.min.js` and `script.js`.
 The `web3.min.js` file is taken from the [Aion Web3.js repository](https://github.com/aionnetwork/aion_web3), and we won't be changing anything within this file.
-All of our coding takes place within the `script.js` file.
+All of our code takes place within the `script.js` file.

-Right at the top of `script.js` we define three global variables:
+Right at the top of `script.js`, we define three global variables:

 - `nodeUrl`: the URL of the Aion node we want to connect to.
 - `web3`: a copy of the `Web3` objected defined by `web3.min.js`.
 This object takes our `nodeUrl` as an argument so it knows where to route the calls through.